 Cases of hemolytic anemia in patients treated with hydroxyurea for myeloproliferative disease have been reported.
 Monitor blood counts throughout treatment.
 If hemolysis persists, discontinue SIKLOS.

-The most common adverse reactions to SIKLOS (incidence >10%) include infections and neutropenia in children and infections and headache and dry skin in adults.
+The most common adverse reactions to SIKLOS (incidence >10%) include infections and neutropenia in children, and infections, headache, and dry skin in adults.

-• Renal Impairment: Reduce dosage and closely monitor the hematologic parameters when SIKLOS is administered to patients with renal impairment – creatinine clearance of less than 60mL/min.
+Reduce dosage and closely monitor the hematologic parameters when SIKLOS is administered to patients with renal impairment – creatinine clearance of less than 60 mL/min.

 Acute mucocutaneous toxicity has been reported in patients receiving hydroxyurea at doses several times above the therapeutic dose.
-Soreness, violet erythema, oedema on palms and soles followed by scaling of hand and feet, severe generalized hyperpigmentation of the skin and stomatitis have been observed.
+Soreness, violet erythema, edema on palms and soles followed by scaling of hand and feet, severe generalized hyperpigmentation of the skin, and stomatitis have been observed.
 In patients with sickle cell anemia, neutropenia was reported in isolated cases of hydroxyurea overdose (1.43 – 8.57 times the maximum recommended dose).
-Treat overdose with gastric lavage, symptom treatment and control of bone marrow function.
+Treat overdose with gastric lavage, symptom treatment, and control of bone marrow function.
 Monitor blood counts weekly until recovery.

-Please read the Full Prescribing Information, including Boxed Warning at hcp.SIKLOSusa.com.
+Please read the Full Prescribing Information, including at hcp.SiklosUSA.com.

 SIKLOS is an antimetabolite indicated to reduce the frequency of painful crises and to reduce the need for blood transfusions in adult and pediatric patients 2 years of age and older, with sickle cell anemia with recurrent moderate to severe painful crises.